lankydan/corda-multiple-notaries/corda-multiple-notaries-wordpress.md

 [gist  https://gist.github.com/lankydan/535a6fdc12bc9903bc7749a88714afc0 /]

-In this example, the transaction chooses the Notary to use based on the `hashCode` of one of the input state's properties and the number of Notaries in the network.
+In this example, the transaction chooses the Notary to use based on the <code>hashCode</code> of one of the input state's properties and the number of Notaries in the network.

 How you choose the Notary could be as simple or complex as you need it to be.
 This will depend on requirements such as only a subset of Notaries being trusted for proposed transactions or resiliency to the Notaries in the network changing.